secretstartups/handbook/handbook-usage/index.html.md

 1. To change a guideline or process, **suggest an edit** in the form of a merge request.
 1. When working to get your change merged quickly, make sure you are asking the appropriate team members with merge rights.
 Not sure who is responsible?
 Consult (and add to) the `CODEOWNERS` [repository](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/CODEOWNERS).

     - For example, CMO (Chief Marketing Officer) Staff members can approve any merge request that is specific to their function, while the CMO approves any merge request that is cross-functional marketing.
-Chief of Staff/CEO approves any merge request that has cross-company impact, such as GitLab's [Values](/handbook/values/) page.
+Chief of Staff to the CEO/CEO approves any merge request that has cross-company impact, such as GitLab's [Values](/handbook/values/) page.

 1. After it is merged you can post this in the `#whats-happening-at-gitlab` slack channel if applicable.
 You can remind other people of this by asking "Can you please send a merge request for the handbook?"
 1. When substantially changing handbook layout, please leave a link to the specific page of the review app **that is directly affected by this MR**.
 Along with the link, include as much info as possible in the MR description.
 This will allow everyone to understand what is the purpose of the MR without looking at diffs.